fhdsl/Overleaf_and_LaTeX_for_Scientific_Articles/docs/no_toc/07-collaborating.md

 1. You can actually submit manuscripts directly to some journals, as well as preprints to arXiv by using the submit button.
 1. You can send general messages to collaborators using the Chat button.
 1. In review mode, which is activate when you press the Review button, you will see a panel that allows you to write and see comments, as well as turn on or of the tracking of changes.
-1. Comments can be made my highlight code in review mode and then clicking "add comment".
+1. Comments can be made by highlighting code in review mode and then clicking "add comment".
 After you write a comment you need to click the "Comment" button.
 1. Comments can be edited, resolved, or replied to.